mafazaa-org/dns-db/README.md

 -   add the low lists to the high ones programaticlly
 -   validate the lists although it's not a very dependable validation but it helps a little
--   generate regex from lists for block lists
--   sorts the data so it's easy to use log n search algorithms on them for the server

-## TODO

-Add the ability to communicate with the server and fetch the new updated lists from it, then add programaticly add it to the lists here